 Although it’s rare for testicular tumors to spread (less than 15% of these tumors spread to other areas), if your vet notices signs that the cancer has spread, he/she might recommend chemotherapy and/or radiation as well.

 If you’re faced with the decision of what treatment options to pursue, I know that can be a very difficult and challenging decision!
 Of course, you have lots of information to carefully consider, as well as your dog’s specific circumstances.

 No matter what treatment you choose to pursue, we here at HomeoAnimal are pet lovers and pet advocates, who want the best for your pet, just like you do!

-We are committed to providing natural remedies that work for a variety of health concerns, including cancer.
-We have used our years of expertise and knowledge to create PIPTOPET, a natural remedy specially designed to help your pup fight cancer!
+We are committed to providing natural products that support your dog to face a variety of health concerns, including cancer.
+We have used our years of expertise and knowledge to create PIPTOPET, a natural product specially designed to optimize your pup health during cancer!

-This remedy can be used not only as a treatment, but also as a prevention for future occurrences of cancer as well!
+This product can be used not only when cancer is present, but also to use before cancer is present or for future occurrences of cancer as well!

-You can have peace of mind knowing that Piptopet is safe to use on its own for short and long term use, and in addition with other treatment options, such as chemotherapy.
+You can have peace of mind knowing that Piptopet can be used on its own for short and long term use, and in addition with other treatment options, such as chemotherapy.